Employees working remotely can be a hacker's paradise.

 It is still pretty common for companies to grant the same privileges for remote workers as those they have when in the office.
 The consequence is dire.
 A cybercriminal can get total access to corporate systems in the event of a successful hack.

 BlockID is the next generation contact-free authentication solution powered by advanced biometrics and Blockchain technology.
-Your workforce enrolls identity and authenticates with the highest levels of assurance per the NIST 800-63-3 guidelines, or IAL3 and AAL3.
+Your workforce enrolls identity and authenticates with the levels of assurance per the NIST 800-63-3 guidelines of IAL2 and AAL2.

 Visit the Workforce User Journey for more information.

-Our private Blockchain-based data storage architecture promotes trust between your organization and your employees for all accesses to your systems and internal applications.
+Our private Blockchain-based data storage architecture promotes trust between your organization and your employees for all accesses to systems and applications.

 Leveraging the BlockID Private Blockchain Ecosystem entails storing employees' biometric information in a virtually incorruptible system to ensure they are who they say they are at all times throughout the process.
 Employees’ data stored in our distributed ledger aren’t subject to data breaches.